muratovdias/muratovdias/README.md

 ### Hi there 👋

 I'm student of Eurasian National University 👨‍🎓, also currently i'm study in [alem](https://alem.school) 👨‍💻.
-I am learning Go and plan to develop in backend.
+I am learning Go and plan to become backend developer.
 <!--
 **muratovdias/muratovdias** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.